|

-She will hold a workshop on Sun.
-May 19, 10am – 2pm, ($45 for members and $55 for non-members).
+A workshop will be held on Sat.
+Nov.
+23, 10am – 2pm, ($45 for members and $55 for non-members).

 We wish to thank Jerry's Artarama of West Hartford for generously providing gift cards for our monthly demo meeting door prize.
+Charitable donations to our 501c(3) organization are always welcome.

 JOIN US